canozbey/SplitExp/README.md

 If you use regular expressions provided here for Turkish SBD tasks, or the annotated dataset in your research, please cite the following work:

 Özbey, C., and Dinçsoy, Ö. (2019).
 Sentence Boundary Detection in Turkish News with Regular Expressions.
-In 2019 IEEE 27th Signal Processing and Communications Applications Conference.
+In 2019 IEEE 27th Signal Processing and Communications Applications Conference (SIU).

 ## Contributing